 Therapy requires a professional.
 Someone who sees right through your bullshit and calls you on it.
 My therapist often says ‘I’m not trying to be unkind…’ followed by a truth bomb that both stings a little and forces me to rethink things.
 That’s how you grow and learn.
 Not by losing yourself in a fantasy of how you’d like to deal with things or listening to your friend agree with you.
-In the words of one of the smartest women I know… I’m not trying to be unkind here… but… #sorrynotsorry.
+In the words of one of the smartest women I know… I’m not trying to be unkind here… but… you need REAL therapy. #sorrynotsorry.

 So, stop calling your exercise habits therapy.
 Definitely stop calling your wine or beer drinking habits therapy.
 Your chats with family and friends are advice.
 And label your hobbies what they are: your escape.
 Oh, and go to fucking therapy.
 The way the world is today and how whiny we’ve all gotten… we all need it.
 Just fucking go.

 Can we do better for our kids, please?

 Go ahead, call me selfish if you want, but I think we need to be better for our kids on this one.
 If my seven-year-old is already feeling anxious about being in therapy something is WRONG.
 If he is already worried about other kids knowing and asking me to use code words then we need to do something.
 Mental health issues aren’t nonexistent among kids.
 I don’t know why we pretend that they are.
 If anything, kids need therapy more than ever right now, so why are we letting the stigma go on?